 The work begins from a simple unease: in the age of social feeds, attention is not only something we have; it is something we inhabit.

-A feed does not merely display the world; it trains perception through repetition, salience, interruption, and the quiet pressure of comparison.
+A feed does not simply display the world.
+It trains perception through repetition, salience, interruption, and the quiet pressure of comparison.
+Over time, it shapes what feels visible, desirable, urgent, and emotionally real.

 Nostalgie World unfolds through a population of thousands of generative characters, each visually unique and each paired with a mental health related narrative.